 Interest on shareholder loans: Interest income from shareholder loans paid by the German entity to its shareholder is generally not subject to taxation in Germany.
 Especially, no withholding tax accrues.
 According to the former thin-capitalization-rule, interest on shareholder loans had been subject to reclassification into a dividend with the consequence that such reclassified interest was not tax-deductible and subject to withholding tax.
 However, the thin-capitalization-rule has been abolished and replaced by the interest barrier (Zinsschranke)), which limits the deduction of interest expenses to 30 % of the taxable EBITDA.
 The interest barrier only applies if the aggregate net interest expenses of a fiscal year amount to at least EUR 3.0 m.
-Up to this threshold (Freigrenze), interest on loans (including loans from foreign shareholders) is fully deductible for tax purposes to the extent that they comply with arms' length principles.
-If the net interest does not fall short of the threshold, the application of the interest barrier is not limited to the excess amount but includes the entire net interest from the first euro.
+Up to this threshold interest on loans (including loans from foreign shareholders) is fully deductible for tax purposes to the extent that they comply with arms' length principles.

 Debt push down: If a foreign investor wants to acquire an already existing German enterprise, the interposition of a German acquisition vehicle in the legal form of a corporation enables to setup a debt push down.
-This means that the non-capitalized expenses resulting from the transaction - including interest on acquisition loans - can be offset with the operating income of the target company.
+This means that the non-capitalized expenses resulting from the transaction - including interest on acquisition loans - can be offset with the operative income of the target company.